 Have Company Stock?
-Your Allocation to it Could be Dangerously High
+Your Allocation to it Could be Too High

 I’m fortunate to work for an employer that offers stock units to its employees.
 The number of units you could receive varies based on your job level and performance.
 Then, each year, a portion of your total allotment vests.